 Who is eligible for a SATI bursary?

-The SATI bursaries are only available to students who are in financial need.
-Second-, third- and fourth-year students are eligible for the SATI bursaries.
+The SATI bursary is only available to students who are in financial need.
+Second-, thirdand fourth-year students are eligible for the SATI bursary.
 Successful applicants must submit an affidavit affirming that they have not been granted other bursaries or funding to cover the same expenses as those for which the SATI bursary is awarded.
 They will also have to prove that they have access to other funding to cover the rest of their expenses and fees for the year.

-Note that should an award be made, the bursary will be paid out only once proof of registration for the course concerned for that year has been submitted.
+Note that should any other bursary be paid, the SATI bursary will be paid out only once proof of registration for the course concerned for that year has been submitted.
 Bursaries are paid out in two tranches: 50% at the beginning of the year and the remaining 50% in the second semester upon submission of the student’s first-semester results showing an average mark for all subjects in language practice of more than 65%.

 Create and Download a professional looking CV.
 It's as simple as entering your details.
 The system will use the details you entered to generate a professional looking CV which you can Download and use.
 Get started.